Lars Nootbaar Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 25th-ranked team ERA across all league pitching staffs (4.67).
+- The Diamondbacks have the 25th-ranked team ERA across all MLB pitching staffs (4.63).

-- The Diamondbacks rank 21st in baseball in home runs allowed (123 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs surrendered (123 total, 1.2 per game).

-- Kelly (9-4) is aiming for his 10th win when he takes the mound for the Diamondbacks in his 17th start of the season.
-He's put together a 3.41 ERA in 95 2/3 innings pitched, with 98 strikeouts.

-- In his last time out on Saturday, June 24, the right-hander tossed five innings against the San Francisco Giants, giving up five earned runs while surrendering 10 hits.
+- In his most recent outing on Thursday against the Atlanta Braves, the right-hander tossed seven innings, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.